+IPV provides a high-level of individual immunity and protection against paralysis.
 IPV does not induce mucosal immunity in persons without prior OPV immunization for the corresponding serotype.
 In a child infected with poliovirus without previous OPV vaccination, IPV does not stop onward transmission of the virus.
-Conversely, IPV may boost immunity in those with prior OPV exposure.
+Conversely, IPV boosts mucosal immunity in those with prior OPV exposure .